184.108.40.206 Qualification for student start-up scholarship

 - accredited higher education courses.

-Approved scholarship courses are defined in the Social Security (Approved Scholarship Courses) Determination 2010 (No. 1).
+Approved scholarship courses are defined in the Social Security (Approved Scholarship Courses) Determination 2020.

 VET courses that lead to later entry to higher education courses are not preparatory courses for the purposes of the Determination.

-Act reference: SSAct section 592F Qualification for student start-up scholarship payment, section 592G Circumstances in which person is not qualified for student start-up scholarship payment
+Act reference: SSAct pre-1 July 2017 section 592F Qualification for student start-up scholarship payment, section 592G Circumstances in which person is not qualified for student start-up scholarship payment